 This large and imposing historic estate lies close to the captivating village of Saint-Emilion – a definite highlight of any wine tasting trip in Bordeaux.
 It owes its name to an eighteenth-century owner, Jacques Kanon, who purchased the Château in 1760.
 Jacques lovingly restored the property before selling it to a local merchant, Raymond Fontemoing, in 1770.
-In 1919, it came into the hands of the Fournier family, who raised the bar again and achieved a great reputation for their wines.
+In 1919, it came into the Fournier family’s hands, who raised the bar again and achieved a great reputation for their wines.
 Sadly, family problems and not a little intrigue forced them to sell the property, which was brought in 1996 by the Wertheimer family of New York – who incidentally also control the Chanel group.

 By this time, the property was in a sorry state indeed and needed a major overhaul.
-Although the Wertheimers secured the Château for an amazingly low price, major investment was required to bring the estate back to its former glory.
-They were faced with subsidence within the quarries beneath the property, TCA contamination within the winery and a pretty dilapidated cellar!
-Not to mention the fact that many of the vines had been infected with a virus and needed to be replanted.
+Although the Wertheimer secured the Château for an amazingly low price, a major investment was required to bring the estate back to its former glory.
+They were faced with subsidence within the quarries beneath the property, TCA contamination within the winery, and a pretty dilapidated cellar!
+Not to mention that many of the vines had been infected with a virus and needed to be replanted.
 The man chosen for this formidable job was John Kolasa, who was already running Rauzan Segla in Margaux.
 He worked tirelessly to restore the property, ripping out old equipment and vines with great enthusiasm if they were not up to scratch.
 The Château used to have some Cabernet Sauvignon vineyards, but Kolasa felt they were not good enough to be used in the wine-making and ripped them out.

 Château Canon (Grand Vin)

 75% Merlot, 25% Cabernet Franc, 18 months in 70% new oak barrels.